gscanlon21/notes/content/clean/fridge.md

 see_also = []
 +++

-# Shelves
+**Shelves**
-The shelves are removable and should be taken out of the fridge and cleaned in the sink.
+: The shelves are removable and should be taken out of the fridge and cleaned in the sink.

-# Drawers
+**Drawers**
-The drawers are removable and should be taken out of the fridge and cleaned in the sink.
+: The drawers are removable and should be taken out of the fridge and cleaned in the sink.

 # Food Stains